wmde/wikibase-release-pipeline/tools/docs/README.md

 The branch and tag model is:

-- `main` is the latest stable public install channel.
-The public install command uses `raw/main/install`.
+- `main` hosts the public bootstrap script at `raw/main/install`.
+The bootstrap discovers and installs the latest stable `wbs@…` tag.
 - `dev` is the integration branch for the next release.
 - Wikibase Suite release tags use the format `wbs@X.Y.Z`.
 - WBS tools image release tags use the format `wbs-tools@X.Y.Z`.